cubeworx/cbwxannounce/README.md

 ![](docs/JavaLanAnnounce.png)

-## Notes
+## CubeWorx Minecraft Server Proxy

-- This image is currently not compatible with [cbwxproxy](https://github.com/cubeworx/cbwxproxy) but we hope to update them to be compatible soon.
+When used with [cbwxproxy](https://github.com/cubeworx/cbwxproxy), cbwxannounce can broadcast remote servers to make them discoverable on your local network.
+As long as they have a different name and external port, muliple proxy containers can be ran and they will appear on the local LAN.
+This image is currently only compatible with Java Edition proxied servers but we hope to get Bedrock Edition proxied servers working soon.

 ## Thanks